megatronK9/Megatron-Protocol/README.md

 | !roastme        | Drops a random roast                 |
 | !selfdestruct   | Deletes bot messages from chat       |

-⚡ HOW TO USE
-• Prefix every command with a dot `.`
-• Commands are NOT case‑sensitive
-• Works in private chat or groups
-• Example: .ping

 ---

 !QR Scan
-!Meme Reply
-!Command Showcase

 ---